pGarciaAndres/JavaScriptFoodGrid/readme.md

-## JavaScript Food Grid
+# JavaScript Food Grid :meat_on_bone:

-Test the web app following [this link](https://food-items-jahfaxldih.now.sh/) .
+- Test the web app following [this link](https://food-items-jahfaxldih.now.sh/) .

-This project was developed with JavaScript ECMAScript 6.
+- This project was developed with JavaScript ECMAScript 6.

 ## GET STARTED